 Chabad East is the smallest Chabad congregation in Boca, however, it is near the water, and in the process of getting permits to expand so it can accommodate more attendees.

-BRS West is the newest community in Boca located on the Federation of Boca Raton’s property and has mostly affordable housing, with new rental communities approaching completion.
-The "Satellite" shul has its minyan in the Katz Yeshiva Highschool.
-This newest community boasts having a growing community, but has limited housing.
+BRS West located located on the Federation of Boca Raton’s property, in the Katz Yeshiva Highschool has affordable housing nearby, with a recently constructed rental community/shopping center and lots of shopping just around the corner as well as Aroma Kosher Market nearby.
+This community boasts having a growing community, but has limited housing, however there are condos in nearby communities with cut throughs for Shabbat.
 Its location makes it convenient for children attending the schools on the Federation campus.

-East of I-95 and north of FAU, is the community forming around Torah Academy shcools.
+East of I-95 and north of FAU, is the community forming around Torah Academy schools.
 This community is growing and is a mostly orthodox yeshiva crowd.
 On Shabbat and Yom Tov, the school is used for services.
-Torah Academy (K-8), has two campuses, one for boys, the other for girls.
+Torah Academy (K-8), has two campuses (a new additional campus is in the works), one for boys, the other for girls.
 In recent years the school has seen increased attendance and is a feeder to the Hadar and Tiferes schools.